 Scarthingwell Park, Tadcaster, North Yorkshire

 An interesting essay in mixed architectural styles that essentially attempts to recreate an Italian Romanesque private chapel.
-The Atkinson brothers are third generation architects in Yorkshire who designed many classical Catholic churches and although its form and scale might be based on Everingham, the detailing is quite original and of some quality.
+The Atkinson brothers were third generation architects in Yorkshire who designed several Classical Catholic churches.
+Although the form and scale might be based on Everingham, the detailing is quite original and of some quality.
 This church (with the walled garden to the north) is also all that remains to demonstrate the Catholic history of this site.